-“For the past few years I have been making films about cities and large-scale, tiled photographic documentations of architectural and urban locations that have focused on found elements of these sites or of the medium in which I have been working.
-For the photographic documentations this has meant using found structures that are part of the sites, like cranes and tracks, to determine what and how the camera sees.
-I attach camera to these movement systems and aim it up or down to record the ground plan (or ceiling plan) of the buildings.
+“For the past few years I have been making films about cities and large-scale, tiled photographic documentations of architectural and urban locations that have focused on elements found on these sites or on the medium in which I have been working.
+For the photographic documentations this has meant using disocvered structures that are part of the sites, like cranes and tracks, to determine what and how the camera sees.
+I attach the camera to these movement systems and aim it up or down to record the ground plan (or ceiling plan) of the buildings.
 The documents produced have a direct scalable relationship to the buildings.
 The format of the final image is determined by the subject rather than the camera.
 Ultimately these reconstructions, assemblages from hundreds of individual moments resist the totalizing view they at first would suggest.